romellem/test-async-redux/README.md

 - In this example, to keep things simple, I'm not really making any [Presentational components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0).
-  This is evident in the fact that all my components dispatch the actions to load the data from our API.
+  This is evident in the fact that all my components ultimately make the requests to load the data from our API.
 - The way the data is loaded is all done through [Redux](https://redux.js.org/).
 We dispatch actions to load the data, the data is ultimately stored in the state, and we connect the state to our components using [React-Redux](https://github.com/reduxjs/react-redux), and the components use the data from the state to render the info.
-- The entire application is given an "SPA" makeover, and we use [React Router](https://reacttraining.com/react-router/) to handle render specific components with a specific route.
+- The entire application is given an "SPA" makeover, and we use [React Router](https://reacttraining.com/react-router/) to handle render specific components when a route is matched.
-- One key thing with the state is, we don't save a `currentlySelectedArticle` within the Redux state.
+- One key thing with the state is, [we don't save](https://stackoverflow.com/a/36749963/864233) a `currentlySelectedArticle` within the Redux state.
 We let React Router store that information, which then passes that data as a [prop](https://reactjs.org/docs/components-and-props.html) down to the component.
-In this case, we only have one variable route (`/article/:id`), so that is the only component that accesses that data and uses it when we dispatch an action.
+In this case, we only have one variable route (`/article/:id`), so that is the `<Article />` is the only component that accesses that data and uses it when we dispatch an action.
 - One other key thing with using React Router is allowing the component to re-render when we change the URL.
 So typing in the URL from `/article/1` to `/article/2`.
 Normally, this wouldn't trigger a re-render, but adding a [`componentDidUpdate`](https://reactjs.org/docs/react-component.html#componentdidupdate) lifecycle, we can dispatch another fetch action if our ID has changed.
-- We use [Action Creators](https://redux.js.org/basics/actions#action-creators) to (obviously) create our action!.
+- We use [Action Creators](https://redux.js.org/basics/actions#action-creators) to (obviously) create our actions!
 This allows us to `dispatch(someAction())` as opposed to `dispatch({type: SOME_ACTION})`
 - The shape of the actual action object should look like a [Flux Standard Action](https://github.com/redux-utilities/flux-standard-action).